eellak/gsoc2018-clio/doc/report.md

     * Next Steps
 	1. Learn about the protocol and directory level access implementation
 	2. Update the raised PR (if required)
+72. #### July 17, 2018
+    * Worked on
+	1. Read about the LDAP protocol
+	2. Discuss about the raised PR
+    * Next Steps
+	1. Read more about the protocol
+	2. Update the PR (if required)